More Thoughts on Bernie Sanders and Capitalism

 inequality, which extends through most of the list, and underlying

 that is capitalism.
-So sure, the system is rigged to unfairly favor
+So sure, the system is rigged to favor the

 likely to elect a representative government.
 But you can't change